-- 443. Banks will have to use their own methodologies in projecting non-interest income and expense paths for the baseline and adverse scenarios. - 444.
-The assumptions taken as basis for the use of the internal models/methodologies shall be coherent with the macroeconomic scenario (which includes e.g. the assumptions on GDP growth or inflation during the projection years)37 and with the general assumptions of the methodology (i.e. static balance sheet, same business mix throughout the time horizon) and the constraints listed in this section.
-Banks are required to provide additional information on the approach followed when projecting the P&L items included in this section (which includes, but it is not limited to, items under section 6.4.1 and 6.4.2) in the explanatory note. - 445.
+- 444. Banks will have to use their own methodologies in projecting non-interest income and expense paths for the baseline and adverse scenarios. - 445.
+The assumptions taken as basis for the use of the internal models/methodologies shall be coherent with the macroeconomic scenario (which includes e.g. the assumptions on GDP growth or inflation during the projection years)48 and with the general assumptions of the methodology (i.e. static balance sheet, same business mix throughout the time horizon) and the constraints listed in this section.
+Banks are required to provide additional information on the approach followed when projecting the P&L items included in this section (which includes, but it is not limited to, items under section 6.4.1 and 6.4.2) in the explanatory note. - 446.
 Banks are expected to apply models that are regularly used in internal risk management and stress testing, and the competent authority would need to be satisfied with using them for the purpose of the EU-wide stress test.
-For this reason, when models are deemed not suitable for projections, banks might be asked to revise internal figures, or the methodology may foresee an alternative treatment (such as for items treated in section 6.4.1). - 446.
+For this reason, when models are deemed not suitable for projections, banks might be asked to revise internal figures, or the methodology may foresee an alternative treatment (such as for items treated in section 6.4.1). - 447.
 The projections should incorporate both exogenous factors and bank-specific characteristics.
 They should also take into account the specific developments of the originating country.
-Given potential differences in the business cycles of these countries, the respective income and expense streams accrued by the bank in question will be affected. - 447.
+Given potential differences in the business cycles of these countries, the respective income and expense streams accrued by the bank in question will be affected. - 448.
 In line with the static balance sheet assumptions, no FX effects should be accounted for regarding the above-listed P&L items.
-The only two channels via which FX rate changes affect the P&L are an indirect credit risk from foreign currency lending that is related to the depreciation of local currencies (see section 2), and market risk effects due to revaluation effects of trading and other fair value portfolios (see section 3).
-Banks should therefore abstain from accounting for both positive effects (e.g. reduced administrative expenses in countries where a currency depreciates versus the reporting currency) and negative effects (e.g. reduced income in countries where a currency depreciates versus the reporting currency).
+The channels via which FX rate changes affect the P&L are an indirect credit risk from foreign currency lending that is related to the depreciation of local currencies (see section 2), the corrective factor for interest income and market risk effects (due to revaluation effects of trading and other fair value portfolios including REA projections, see section 3).
+Banks should abstain from additional accounting for both positive effects (e.g. reduced administrative expenses in countries where a currency depreciates versus the reporting currency) and negative effects (e.g. reduced fee and commission income in countries where a currency depreciates versus the reporting currency).

-37 As an example, banks are expected to project their administrative expenses in line with the inflation assumptions of the macroeconomic scenario.
+48 As an example, banks should take into account all relevant variables to project their administrative expenses, including when relevant, the inflation assumptions of the macroeconomic scenario.

-- 448. Banks are required to provide 5 years of historical data for dividend payments together with their projections. - 449.
+- 449. Banks are required to provide 5 years of historical data for dividend payments together with their projections. - 450.
 Gains (losses) arising from operational risk need to be reported as a separate item.
-To avoid any double counting, other P&L items therefore have to be adjusted to exclude these gains (losses) whenever relevant. - 450.
+To avoid any double counting, other P&L items therefore have to be adjusted to exclude these gains (losses) whenever relevant. - 451.
 All historical and projected profit or loss values shall be reported on template CSV_P&L. Banks are required to report injections to retained earnings in CSV_CAP on the same calendar year in which profits are generated.
-Any additional impact to capital shall be reported on the capital template (CSV_CAP). - 451.
-The items covered in sections 6.4.1 and 6.4.2 and paragraph 476 follow specific approaches that require the use of separate templates, namely CSV_NFCI_DIV, CSV_ONEOFF and CSV_MDA. - 452.
+Any additional impact to capital shall be reported on the capital template (CSV_CAP). - 452.
+The items covered in sections 6.4.1 and 6.4.2 and paragraph 477 follow specific approaches that require the use of separate templates, namely CSV_NFCI_DIV, CSV_ONEOFF and CSV_MDA. - 453.
 In line with the guidance descripted in paragraph 15, banks are required to comment in the accompanying documents how historical P&L items are affected by mergers and acquisitions, and how specific projected P&L values have been determined.